azimuttapp/azimutt/libs/serde-aml/docs/namespace.md

 - **catalog**
 - **schema**

-They are made to match most of the DBMS structures which have hierarchical levels.
+They are made to match most of the DBMS structures, which have hierarchical levels.

 Each level is optional.
 When defining a database object, they can be added in front of it, from the lower to the higher.